veronica-antunes/CorrLoc/README.md

 * scipy version 1.6.1
 * matplotlib version 3.2.2

 CorrLoc code was developed to locate weal emergent signals by using the waveform amplitudes instead of picks.
-The code backprojects the envelope of the cross-correlation function between station pairs to give a likelyhood location solution.
-CorrLoc runs automatically through the continuous data and provides a location for each window segment.
+The code backprojects the envelope of the cross-correlation function between station pairs to give a likelihood location solution.
+CorrLoc runs automatically through the continuous data and provides a location probability map for each window segment.

 **Installattion:**

 Install the package requirements.
 The code was tested with the versions provided above.
-If you face some package imcompatibilities, try to create a python environment and install the specific versions: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/
+If you face some package imcompatibilities, create a python environment and install the specific versions: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 **Usage:**